aesalazar/NodeElectronOpenFinWebPerformance/README.md

 For the web version, simply navigate to `http://www.localhost.com:5000/`.
 This will show the same single page seen in the desktop versions.

-In each application click the Open Data Stream button to begin generating time measurements.
+In any application click the Open Data Stream button to begin generating time measurements.

 Additional resources: